scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 Now that we have a tractogram to act as our set of centerlines, we will need to create a file containing the diameters.
 To do this, create a text file named `diameters.txt` and enter `0.001` on the very first line.
-This single diameter will be used in conjunction with the centerlines to form a set of fibertubes.
+This single diameter will later be applied to all the centerlines to form a set of fibertubes.

-The first thing to do is resample ``centerlines.trk`` so that each centerline is formed of segments no longer than 0.2 mm.
+The first thing to do to is resample ``centerlines.trk`` so that each centerline is formed of segments no longer than 0.2 mm.

 Note: This is because the next script will rely on a KDTree to find